 Haunted houses, scare mazes and late-night openings are a staple of the Halloween experience at attractions.
 Often one of the biggest seasons of the year, thrill seekers from near and far seek out screams, scares and chills during the October witching hours.

-Over the past ten years, we’ve helped attraction marketers from the world’s biggest parks vamp up their Halloween events using mobile technology, so we’ve asked our team to share 6 of the wickedest ways a mobile app can enhance your halloween event.
+Over the past ten years, we’ve helped attraction marketers from the world’s biggest parks vamp up their Halloween events using our mobile technology, so we’ve asked our team to share 6 of the wickedest ways a mobile app can enhance your halloween event.

 An...ti...cipation… Thrill-seekers live for it.
 A bit like the grown-up equivalent of Santa coming, Halloween plans are best when served with an added dose of suspense – so thinking about how you’ll build excitement across key channels in the lead up to your event is a must.